 A1.
 Try clicking the “Refresh detected printer list” button to scan for your printer

 A2.
 Make sure you connect the printer to the computer using a USB cable.
-It will not work over wireless or wired network connections.
+It will not work over wired network connections.

 A3.
-Try a different USB Cable as sometimes you can get a faulty one.
+Try a different USB Cable as sometimes the cable is faulty but still functioning for basic tasks.

 Q. Error: “Invalid key, The input key was not found in the database …“

-A1.
-Make sure you are trying to use a WICReset/iWIC key, not the order/payment reference provided on your receipt
+A2.
+Make sure you are trying to use a WICReset/iWIC key, not the order/payment reference provided on your receipt.

 Q. I can check my printer waste counter but it won’t let me reset